XTC: English Settlement and Partridge's breakdown

 From 1980 to 1981, XTC toured Australia, New Zealand, Canada and the US in support of Black Sea as the opening act for the Police.
 At this point, they were playing in arena stadiums while Partridge's mental state was beginning to deteriorate, and he requested to cease touring, but was opposed by Virgin, his bandmates, and the band's management.
 He would occasionally experience moments of memory lapse to the extent that he would forget who he was.
 His then-wife Marianne blamed his illness on his longtime dependency on Valium, which he had been prescribed since the age of 12.
 She threw away the tablets, and over the next year, he experienced intense withdrawal effects that he later described as "brain melt".

 XTC became their own producers for their next album project.
 Until this point, Partridge had insisted that every part of the band's arrangements on record could be replicated live.
 He believed that "if I wrote an album with a sound less geared towards touring then maybe there would be less pressure to tour."
 As such, the new music showcased more complex and intricate arrangements, song lengths were longer, and subject matter covered broader social issues.
 Much of the new material also featured acoustic instruments.
 Gregory bought a Rickenbacker 12-string and began contributing to the records as a keyboardist.
 In February 1982, English Settlement was released as the group's first double album.
 The hook of its lead single, "Senses Working Overtime", was based on Manfred Mann's "5-4-3-2-1" (1964), Both the album and single became the highest-charting records they would ever have in the UK, peaking at number five and number 10, respectively.
-In several territories outside the UK, the album was released as a single LP.
+In several territories outside the UK, the album was released as only a single LP.